changeworld/azure-docs.pl-pl/articles/load-balancer/load-balancer-arm.md

 ---
-title: Azure Resource Manager obsługa Load Balancer
+title: Azure Resource Manager support for Load Balancer
-description: W tym artykule należy używać Azure PowerShell i szablonów z Azure Load Balancer
+description: In this article, use Azure PowerShell and templates with Azure Load Balancer
 services: load-balancer
 documentationcenter: na
 author: asudbring